airnandez/cluefs/README.md

-# cluefs — a tool for tracing I/O activity at the file system level
+# clueFS — a tool for tracing I/O activity at the file system level

 ## Overview
 `cluefs` is a lightweight utility to collect data on the I/O events induced by an application when interacting with a file system.
 It emits detailed, machine-parseable data on every file system-level operation.